rohan-bansal/SimpleDependencyInstaller/README.md

 # Simple Dependency Installer (SDI)

-**Easily checks if a module exists on the system and if not, installs it with pip**
+**Easily checks if a module exists on the system and if not, installs it with pip during runtime.**

 *Import module, then call `checked_import(StringModuleName)` to prompt the user to install a module (if uninstalled)*